-Scarily enough, drinking only half a can of soda with each meal is enough to negatively impact your cardiac risk profile.
-For each 12 ounce can that you drink, your risk of diabetes increases 15%.
-If you drink two cans a day, your risk of heart attack is 35% higher than it would be if you drank no more than one can a month.
+Scarily enough, drinking only half a can of soda with each meal is enough to impact your cardiac risk profile negatively.
+For every 12 ounces that you drink, your risk of diabetes increases by 15%.
+If you drink two cans a day, your risk of heart attack is 35% higher than if you drank no more than one can a month.
 If you drink a liter a day, the fat content of your liver and muscle will be more than doubled.
 This liver fat triggers metabolic reactions that lead to insulin resistance and the development of diabetes.
-You might think that fruit juice is a way better choice for you than soda.
-Only lean and athletic individuals can handle more than one small glass of fruit juice a day, even though it’s long marketed as a “healthy” beverage choice for everyone.
+Surprisingly, only lean and athletic individuals can handle more than one small glass of fruit juice a day, even though it’s long marketed as a “healthy” beverage choice for everyone.

 If the food that you’re eating doesn’t contain any (or very little) milk or fruit, the label will tell you how many grams of sugar in your food are “added sugar”; this is easy because all of the sugar in these foods is added.
 You can discern how many calories in the food comes from added sugar by multiplying the number of grams of sugar by four.
-The reason that this math doesn’t work for foods and beverages containing milk or fruit is that they also include natural sugars.
+This math doesn’t work for foods and beverages containing milk or fruit because they also include natural sugars.
 For now, our nutrition labels don’t separate sugar into two distinct categories: natural and added.

 You don’t have much room for added sugar if you’re eating all of the servings of produce, lean protein, whole grains, and other essential food groups that you should be.
 For example, a woman would need to take in about 1600 calories worth of food every day to get the recommended amount of servings from each food group.
-This leaves her with about 200 “discretionary” calories a day – this is split into 100 calories of solid fat and 100 calories of added sugar each day.
-Solid fats are things like butter, margarine, the fat in high-fat dairy products, poultry skin, bakery items, etc. If you like to have a glass of wine with dinner, this comes out of your discretionary calories also, so you don’t have much at all left for added sugars or solid fats.
+This leaves her with roughly 200 “discretionary” calories a day – this is split into 100 calories of solid fat and 100 calories of added sugar each day.
+Solid fats are butter, margarine, the fat in high-fat dairy products, poultry skin, bakery items, etc. If you like to have a glass of wine with dinner, this comes out of your discretionary calories, so you don’t have much left for added sugars or solid fats.

 Unfortunately, looking for the word “sugar” on the ingredient label is not enough.
 You have to check for dozens of names for sugar, including dextrose, malt syrup, maltose, barley malt, rice syrup, beet sugar, date sugar, maltodextrin, and brown rice syrup.
 Beets sound healthy, as do dates and brown rice, but sugar is sugar regardless of the form that it takes.